MyFiziqApp/InterfaCSS/README.markdown

    [NSURL URLWithString:@"http://www.mygroovycloudprovider.com/user/directory/mymyDazzlingStyles.css"]];
 ```

 ## Getting started

 ### Install

-You can add InterfaCSS to your project in two ways:
+You can add MyFaCSS to your project in two ways:

 * The simplest way is to use [CocoaPods](http://cocoapods.org/).

 * Download the source and add the files in the `InterfaCSS` directory to your project.

 ### Sample code

-Checking out the sample code is a good way to get a feel for how InterfaCSS is used in an app.
+Checking out the sample code is a good way to get a feel for how MyFaCSS is used in an app.
 To run the sample code, do like this:

 * Run `pod install` in the `Samples/SimpleSample` directory.
 * Open `SimpleSample.xcworkspace`.
 * Build and run.

-### Setup InterfaCSS in your app
+### Setup MyFaCSS in your app

 * Load a stylesheet, like this: `[[InterfaCSS sharedInstance] loadStyleSheetFromMainBundleFile:@"myDazzlingStyles.css"];`.
 A good place to do this is in your **app delegate**, when your app is first launched, but if you have a lot of stylesheets it's better to defer loading of the stylesheets to when you actually need them (`loadView` of a particular view controller might be a better place in this case).